Surgical Case Library

 Colorectal

-Utero-colic fistulas constitute a rare complication of sigmoid diverticulitis.
-Although sigmoid diverticulosis...
+<p style="text-align: justify;"><strong><u>Utero-colic fistulas constitute a rare complication of sigmoid dive...

 Utero-colonic fistulas caused by sigmoid diverticulitis are exceedingly rare due to the uterus’s thick myometrial wall providing resistance.